juliusVRAR/TinyDETR-Pose/README.md

 Quick steps to get the pose estimation pipeline running.

 ## Prerequisites
-- Docker installed and running
-- VS Code + “Dev Containers” extension
-- Access to the NAS to fetch the debug dataset
 - NVIDIA GPU drivers (recommended; the container/tooling handles CUDA)

 ## 1) Git: clone and checkout branch